zeyadayman99/Spring-Boot-3-Spring-6-Hibernate/README.md

 ## Course Overview

 Welcome to the **Spring & Hibernate for Beginners (includes Spring Boot)** course!
 This course is designed to provide you with a comprehensive understanding of how to build enterprise-level applications using the Spring Framework, Spring Boot, and Hibernate ORM.
-Whether you are a beginner or have some experience with Java development, this course will equip you with the skills and knowledge to create robust, scalable, and maintainable applications.
 Course Link: https://www.udemy.com/course/spring-hibernate-tutorial/?couponCode=THANKSLEARNER24

 ## Objectives